-Conventional loan is any type of mortgage loan that is not offered or secured by a government entity.
-Conventional loans are available through private lenders like Banks, Credit Unions, and Mortgage Companies or two government sponsored enterprises (GSE), the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).
-The Conventional loan could be a little harder to qualify for, but they could cost less over the Government Insured loans like FHA because you could avoid paying Private Mortgage Insurance if your down payments is 20% or more.
+A conventional loan is any mortgage loan that is not offered or secured by a government entity.
+Conventional loans are available through private lenders like Banks, Credit Unions, and Mortgage Companies or two government-sponsored enterprises (GSE), the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).
+The Conventional loan could be a little harder to qualify for, but they could cost less over the Government Insured loans like FHA because you could avoid paying Private Mortgage Insurance if your down payment is 20% or more.
 See Conventional Loans

 Private Money Loans

-When you cannot meet one or more of the qualifying requirements for a traditional mortgage loan or government lending program, a private investor mortgage loan could be exactly what you need.
-Some reasons for not qualifying for a traditional mortgage include too low of a credit score caused by an event or other unavoidable situation, the inability to document income in the format or to the extent that is required, or the property itself is not within guidelines for a traditional mortgage.
+When you cannot meet one or more of the qualifying requirements for a traditional mortgage loan or government lending program, a private investor mortgage loan could be what you need.
+Some reasons for not qualifying for a conventional mortgage include too low of a credit score caused by an event or other unavoidable situation, and the inability to document income in the format needed or to the extent that is required or the property itself is not within guidelines for a traditional mortgage.
 A private loan gives quite a bit more flexibility when it comes to individual situations that do not fit any other loans’ criteria.
 See Private Money Loans

 Mortgage rates are defined by two types, Fixed Rates and Adjustable Rates.

-Adjustable rate loans typically remain the same for the first 5, 7 or 10 years of the loan term.
+Adjustable-rate loans typically remain the same for the first 5, 7, or 10 years of the loan term.
 Then the rate is adjusted up or down based on market conditions once a year.
-An Adjustable rate loan offers you the opportunity to start your loan with the lowest rate offered in today’s market and maybe a good choice if your plans of ownership is expected to change before the first-rate adjustment or refinancing is in your best interest.
+An Adjustable-rate loan offers you the opportunity to start your mortgage with the lowest rate offered in today’s market and maybe the right choice if your plans of ownership are expected to change before the first-rate adjustment or refinancing is in your best interest.
 See Adjustable rate loans

-Mortgage term is the length of time of a loan.
+The mortgage term is the length of time of a loan.
 Most Fixed Rate mortgage loans are for 15 or 30 years.
-Adjustable Rate mortgage loans typically are for 30 years.
+Adjustable-Rate mortgage loans typically are for 30 years.

 Understanding the Benefits of choosing the right Mortgage Term for you.

 A shorter-term loan like a 15-year mortgage will save you in your overall interest you pay.
-By paying less interest you can build equity faster in your home.
-This may be a good choice if your finances and income can afford a larger mortgage payment.
+By paying less interest, you can build equity faster in your home.
+An excellent choice if your finances and income can afford a larger mortgage payment.

 Your monthly mortgage payment primarily consists of three parts – Principal repayment – Interest accrued - Taxes and Insurance.
-Typically, all three combined together as a monthly payment amount.
-Note: For Interest Only loans there are no Principal repayment in your regular monthly payment.
+Typically, all three combined as a monthly payment amount.
+Note: For Interest Only loans, there is no Principal repayment in your regular monthly payment.

-Interest is cost of borrowing money and is calculated on the balance of your loan.
+Interest is the cost of borrowing money and is calculated on the balance of your loan.
 This amount will decrease over the life of your loan based on the principal balance you have.
-Interest payment is Tax Deductible.
+The interest payment is Tax Deductible.

 Taxes and Insurance

-If required to have an escrow account to pay for Property Taxes, Homeowner Association fees or Homeowners Insurance premiums.
+If required to have an escrow account to pay for Property Taxes, Homeowner Association fees, or Homeowners Insurance premiums.
 This portion will be included with your payment.
-An Escrow account is a special account that the lender will use to hold the money required to pay for property taxes and homeowner insurance.
-Often this is adjusted on an anual basis.
+An Escrow Account is a special account that the lender will use to hold the money required to pay for property taxes and homeowner insurance.
+Often this is adjusted on an annual basis.